felamax101-code/auth/README.md

 # auth
- a secure authentication system built built with Django Rest Framework
+ a secure authentication system  built with Django Rest Framework